Sohardh/Star-Notary/README.md

 It is a decenteralized smart contract app that provides a web front end to create and lookup stars.
 The DAPP implements the ERC-721 non-fungible token interface from openzeppelin and is deployed to the public Rinkeby Ethereum test network.

-1. ERC-721 Token Name: Star Token
+ERC-721 Token Name: Cosoms
-2. ERC-721 Token Symbol: STC
+ERC-721 Token Symbol: COS
-3. Versions: Truffle v5.0.4 and OpenZeppelin 2.1.2
+Versions: Truffle v5.1.13 and OpenZeppelin v2.4.0

 ## Smart Contract Functions

 The smart contract tokens have a name and a symbol in the StarNotary.sol file in the contracts folder.
-Symbol is a short string "STC", which stands for Star Token Coin in this case.
+Symbol is a short string "COS", which stands for Cosmo in this case.

 The function `lookUptokenIdToStarInfo` in StarNotary.sol is implemented to look up stars using the token id.
 The function returns the name of the star.